Brightcove

 As a general best practice, be sure to focus on the end result when you’re on set.
 By coaching your talent through the lens of “this is what this video needs to be to hit X goal,” you can encourage alignment and offer a gentle reminder that any feedback you provide isn’t personal.

-And be sure to take the pressure off of them (and onto you!) whenever possible.
+And be sure to take the pressure off of them whenever possible.
 For instance, let’s say you’ve ran through a certain section a few times and it still isn’t just right, but the talent feels comfortable with their performance.
 Consider blaming an outside factor—like a distracting sound or an equipment snafu—for wanting to do just one more take.

 Overall, it’s important to remember that your internal talent will have varying degrees of experience and comfort on camera.
 When producing videos with your team members, be sure to assess every situation to determine what tools and coaching each individual needs to produce the best possible performance.